HRKings/GitGud/Flow/GitGud_Flow.md

 - You only merge complete wip branches;
 - You can merge any fix;
 - You can merge any task branch;
-- When merging you should make a Pull Request with a changelog.
+- When merging you should make a Pull Request with a changelog if working with a team, if not merge the branch directly.

 **Naming:**